-Message from the Chief Finance Officer - Ian Thompson
+Message from the Director of Finance - Linda Waters

-This Narrative Report pulls together in a single document information on the budget preparation process, final accounts, performance information, medium term financial plans and other contextual information such as workforce numbers and strategic risks.
-I hope you find it helpful.
-I would welcome feedback so that we can improve and enhance next year's narrative report on the 2019/20 accounts.
+The Narrative Report pulls together in a single document information on the budget preparation process, final accounts, performance information, medium term financial plans and other contextual information such as workforce numbers and strategic risks.
+I hope you find it helpful, I would welcome feedback on the content so that we can continue to improve and enhance next year's narrative report on the 2019/20 accounts.